hjjg200/SpigotSuite/README.md

 My personal Spigot plugin suite

 ## TODO
-* SIGTERM test
+* Backup timer and show it in info
-* Backup max backup cycle
+* Backup: check size of files to backup and check disk free space
 * Chunk pregenerator